HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 )
 }}

 The service worker needs to be active in order to receive events like fetch and push.
 This makes them the cornerstone of service workers, and hence the 62.53% usage on desktop and 61.47% on mobile for install, and 62.63% usage on desktop and 60.84% on mobile regarding activate.
+The remaining ~40% of sites with Service Worker might not be actively using these events, as they can be using Service Worker for notifications or utilizing techniques to cache requests made only when the site is running, also known as [runtime caching](https://web.dev/runtime-caching-with-workbox/).

-While these are still the most used events, there has been a decrease in the percentage of usage, likely due to the increase of the next type of events.
+While these are still the most used events, we can speculate that there is an increased number of Service Workers which their main task is not pre-caching.
+This is reflected in the increase of other types of events being used.

 ##### Notification-related-events

-With newly announced [support on Webkit](https://webkit.org/blog/12945/meet-web-push/) for Web Push, the related Push notification events come next in most used service worker methods.
+Push notification events come next in most used service worker methods.

 {{ figure_markup(
   caption="Usage percent of Notificationclick event (desktop)",